 Our shop produces some of the finest icon boards in the world.
-Due to high demand and a need for more craftsmen, we are limited in the number of orders we can fulfill.
-Therefore, our boards are only custom-made.
-For stocked standard sizes, we offer the Kaluga line of boards, made by an associate craftsman.
-This ensures that all boards we make at St. John’s Workshop are crafted with the utmost attention to detail.
+They are hand-made, individually by an experienced craftsman.
+Due to high demand, we are limited in the number of orders we can fulfill.
+Therefore, our boards are only made to order.
+For stocked standard sizes, we offer the Kaluga line of boards, made by an associate craftsman in Russia.
+This ensures that we have the time to craft all our custom boards with the utmost attention to detail.

 We put tremendous care into our true gesso boards even before the first coat of gesso is applied.
-Northern linden- preferred for it’s tight grain, light weight, and stability is locally cut and sawn into rough planks by our chosen sawyers.
-After delivering the lumber to be kiln-dried, we finish them at one or one and a quarter inch thick.
+Northern linden- preferred for it's tight grain, light weight, and stability is locally cut and sawn into rough planks by our chosen sawyers.
+After delivering the lumber to be kiln-dried, we finish them at their final thickness.
 We select as purely quarter-sawn boards as possible- adding even a higher level of stability.
 This sets our icon boards apart from those of other producers.